priya-balajii/Cryptocurrency-Analysis-Dashboard/README.md

 - Used "Invoke custom function" to retrieve historical data of 25 coins

 # Overview Screen Features :
+- This view allows you to look at a variety of metrics pertaining to the performance of the currencies in aggregate over time or select specific coins of interest.
 - Dynamically select open price, close price, high price and low price
 - Used a combination chart of bar and line charts to visualize volume and price
 - Date and Time Filters allows you to select a specific time frame or day of the week, month ans year to make analysis accurate
 ![Image](img/overview.PNG)

 # Coin Comparison Screen:
+- This allows you to select two cryptocurrencies to compare against each other, for all the metrics listed in the overview view.
 - Select Coin 1 and Coin 2, Compare the price trends and volume
 - Used multiple line charts to compare price and bar chart to compare volume
 - Dynamically select open price, close price, high price and low price